vyomchanpura/Remote_pi/README.md

  >### Copy the HTTP API token and paste it somewhere, this token is used by node-red in coming steps

- ## Steps to enable RemotePI using Node-RED
+ ## Steps to enable RemotePI using Node-RED in PI

 ### 1. Hopefully you installed Node-RED in your PI machine by following the steps mention in this [link](https://nodered.org/docs/getting-started/raspberrypi)
 ### 2. Open PI terminal and type below command to run Node-RED software